corth-lang/Corth/README.md

     rot   // Stack = { 3, 3, 1 }
     arot  // Stack = { 1, 3, 3 }

-- *./std/core/stack.corth* contains several macros for stack manuplation.
+- *./std/core/stack.corth* contains several macros for stack manipulation.
 - `drop` removes the last item from the stack.
 - `dup` duplicates the last item in the stack.
 - `swp` swaps the places of the last two items.